In this Guide

 The Vortex is covered by an unconditional lifetime warranty, with VIP coverage for anyone who owns the scope, regardless of whether they’re the original purchaser.
 Many reviewers wrote in to say that they’d had great experiences with Vortex service, whether to fix a scope or just to have some setup questions answered by experts.

-It’s a bit on the heavy side.
+It’s a bit on the heavy side, and it’s as large as you’d expect for something with such a high top-end magnification spec.
 Reviewers said that if you’re concerned about weight or size, this probably isn’t the scope for you.

 Some previous buyers said the adjustment knobs are a bit stiff.
 That’s not necessarily a bad thing, since they won’t be brushed out of place easily.
 However, you might want to loosen them up a bit before you start shooting.